Anchit-2002/Anchit-/README.md

 - 👋 Hi, I’m Anchitya Kumar
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning Machine       Learning
+- 🌱 I’m currently learning Computer Vision and exploring LLMS
-- 💞️ I’m looking to collaborate on          ML Industrial projects
+- 💞️ I’m looking to collaborate on  projects which is based on my interest and skills
 - 📫 How to reach me through  LinkedIn https://www.linkedin.com/in/anchitya-kumar-898929209